nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `exit`

 ## Saving the Data
-Tasks manager data are saved in the hard disk automatically after any command that changes the data.<br>
+Fast Task data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ## Save Location
-Fast Task data are saved in a file called `TasksManagerData.xml` in the project root folder.
+Fast Task data are saved in a default file called `TasksManagerData.xml` in the project root folder.

 ## 4. Command Summary